Order before 00:30 for next day delivery Extra 10% off via the App Earn £15 Credit? Over 164k reviews & 4.5 rated UP TO 70% OFF PAYDAY SALE

 Using both proteins in combination with each other at different times of the day can help boost better muscle growth and prevent muscle breakdown.

-When should you take each?
+When should you take whey vs. casein?

 To achieve optimum muscle growth and recovery, take both supplements in combination at different times of the day.
 Supplementing whey protein before or during your workout helps to fuel your muscles quickly due to its rapid-digesting nature.